treee111/wahooMapsCreator/README.md

 [@zenziwerken](https://github.com/zenziwerken) for the work done for [POIs](https://github.com/zenziwerken/Bolt2-Mapsforge-Rendertheme)!

 [@macdet](https://github.com/macdet) for bringing in new thoughts, testing and making this a little more public

+[@vti](https://github.com/vti) for creating a GUI application to copy maps to wahoo and configure the device [POIs](https://github.com/vti/elemntary) as well as an [docker image](https://github.com/vti/wahooMapsCreator-docker) for wahooMapsCreator!